sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Block/README.md

 A block allows to group certain content in a collapsable container.
 Any children being passed to this component will be displayed in it.
 The component takes an `onCollapse` and an `onExpand` callback, which will be called when the user wants to trigger the corresponding action.
-In case you want to show a special handle, e.g. for drag and drop, then you can use the `dragHandle` property to pass JSX.
+In case you want to show a special handle, e.g. for drag and drop, then you can use the `handle` property to pass JSX.

 ```javascript
 const Icon = require('../Icon').default;